trapped/dynflare/README.md

 }
 ```

-Anyone is free to submit a pull request implementing a new IP provider.
+Contributions are welcome!
+Just submit a pull request.